 Amyloid deposits in primary systemic amyloidosis are composed of immunoglobulin light chains.
 Monoclonal proteins or Bence Jones proteins are usually detected.
 Neurologic symptoms include a sensory peripheral neuropathy, presenting in a stocking and glove distribution.
 An "idiopathic" carpal tunnel syndrome can also occur.

-Systemic findings can be related to the involvement of the heart, muscles, gastrointestinal tract, kidneys, and nerves.
+Systemic findings can be related to the involvement of the heart, muscles, gastrointestinal tract, kidneys, liver, and nerves.
 Cardiac symptoms and low ECG voltages may develop as a consequence of restrictive cardiomyopathy.
 Renal involvement with nephrotic syndrome is the most common presentation of immunoglobulin amyloidosis.

 Primary systemic amyloidosis may present with skin and/or mucosal lesions before systemic involvement is apparent, providing an early clue to diagnosis.